DraftKings promo code: Get $300 in bonus bets for UFC Fight Night, Sterling vs. Zalal in Las Vegas on Saturday

 DraftKings offers $300 in bonus bets if your first $5 bet wins for Zalal vs. Sterling in the main event of a UFC Fight Night card in Las Vegas on April 25

 The newest DraftKings promo code gives new users $300 in bonus bets if your first $5 bet wins, and UFC action continues on Saturday with a UFC Fight Night from Las Vegas on Paramount+.
 The latest UFC Fight Night card is headlined by Aljamain Sterling vs. Youssef Zalal in a featherweight bout.
 Zalal is riding an eight-fight win streak, while Sterling, a former UFC bantamweight champion, is competing in his third UFC main event.
-Saturday's prelims begin at 5 p.m.
-ET, while the main card begins at 8 p.m.
+Saturday's main card begins at 8 p.m.
 ET.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.